PlanetHopf/LARS/Homework/Homework7/Assignment 9.md

 Brief explanation why this license was chosen.

-This liscence was chosen for the ease of readability and accessibilty.
+This license was chosen for the ease of readability and accessibilty.
 Meaning, it can still be used with other projects, but we have no liability.